argodev/studies/nt_survey/NT_Class_01_Manuscript.md

 Well, those are the types of books you can expect to find in the New Testament.
 But what is the message that they communicate all together?
 In short, if we can summarize the message of the Old Testament as Promises Made, the New Testament is about how God has kept those promises.

-It would be a tragedy for us to spend 26 weeks studying the New Testament, gaining the ability to understand the different genres, the occasion and audience of each Epistle, why the Gospels are not modern biographies, and yet miss the entire point of the New Testament which is to understand that God has kept his promises of the Old Testament in Christ and therefore we can trust him.
-As our pastor, Mark Dever, put it:
+It would be a tragedy for us to spend 15 weeks studying the New Testament, gaining the ability to understand the different genres, the occasion and audience of each Epistle, why the Gospels are not modern biographies, and yet miss the entire point of the New Testament which is to understand that God has kept his promises of the Old Testament in Christ and therefore we can trust him.
+As Mark Dever, pastor of Capitol Hill Baptist Church put it:

 > “The point of the New Testament, indeed, the point of the whole Bible, is that God has made promises to us, he has kept those promises to us, and we are called to trust him because he is the keeper of promises!
 God has revealed himself to humanity through his promises.
 And that is why faith is so important.
 At the end of the day, the Bible does not lie on the shelf like a passive object for us to investigate.
 At the end of the day, it turns and looks at us and says, will you believe and trust?”

-As we study the New Testament we will see through whom God fulfilled His promises [Christ], to whom He has fulfilled His promises [the New Covenant People], and what ultimate fulfillment of those promises will entail [the New Creation].
-So we will spend the rest of our time today going back through the sections of the NT we have just considered, but this time around we are going to think about the NT through the lens of promises God has made, has kept, and will continue to keep.
+As we study the New Testament we will see through whom God fulfilled His promises (__Christ__), to whom He has fulfilled His promises (__the New Covenant People__), and what ultimate fulfillment of those promises will entail (__the New Creation__).
+So we will spend the next bit of our time today going back through the sections of the NT we have just considered, but this time around we are going to think about the NT through the lens of promises God has made, has kept, and will continue to keep.

 ### Christ